supernav-iconJoin Us at AWS re:Invent 2024

 The first step in locking down user access is to understand where your high-risk data lives and determine who needs access.
 One way to do this is by creating an access control matrix.

-Within the matrix, designate user permissions for each subject and object within your organization.
+Designate user permissions for each subject and object within your organization.
+This includes specifying what they can do with the systems or data to which they have access.
 Companies often use the following attributes to assign varying levels of permissions:

 • Read: The subject can open and read the object but not edit it.